-Apple hits Motorola with suit in Europe over design of the XOOMAlex Wagner - Senior News Editor
+Apple hits Motorola with suit in Europe over design of the XOOMAlex Wagner - Deputy Managing Editor, News Desk

 Yesterday we saw a German court award Apple an injunction against Samsung's Galaxy Tab 10.1, blocking sales of the tablet across most of Europe.
 It's been revealed that the Tab 10.1 isn't the only Android slate that's draw the ire of Apple in Europe, though, as the Cupertino firm has also sued Motorola for allegedly infringing upon the design of the iPad with the XOOM.
 The complaint has been filed with the same Düsseldorf court that granted Apple an injunction against the Tab 10.1, although it's not yet clear whether the complaint includes a request for a preliminary injunction against the XOOM or a permanent one.
 Apple was also given an injunction against a German tablet manufacturer named JAY-tech that was upheld "in its entirety" after a hearing.